Datavault-UK/automate-dv-docs/docs/tutorial/tut_point_in_time.md

 ```
 #### Source columns

-Next we need to choose which  source columns we will use but also what satellites to encoperate in our `PIT_CUSTOMER` :
+Next we need to choose which  source columns we will use but also what satellites to incorporate in our `PIT_CUSTOMER` :

 1. The primary key of the parent hub,  which is a hashed natural key.
 The `CUSTOMER_PK` we created earlier in the [hub](tut_hubs.md) section will be used for `PIT_CUSTOMER`.